axdree/Flask-FileServer/README.md

 # File Server

-Made with Flask, Gunicorn, Nginx and Microsoft Azure Blob Storage mounted on a ubuntu server for Python 3+
+Made with Flask, Gunicorn, Nginx and Digital Ocean Spaces mounted on a ubuntu server for Python 3+